Football Positions List

 - Offensive Tackles; Left Tackle (LT), Right Tackle (RT)

 The defense is in charge of preventing the offense from scoring, either by stopping the offense from gaining yards and forcing a punt or by forcing turnovers (interceptions and fumbles).
 Each position within the defense is listed below:

 - Defensive End (DE)

 - Cornerback (CB)

 - Linebackers (LB); Middle Linebacker (MLB), Outside Linebacker (OLB)

 - Strong Safety (SS)

 The Special Teams

 The special teams unit has a number of responsibilities.
-These include tacking on extra points following a touchdown (worth 1 point), scoring field goals (worth 3 points), and kicking the ball to the opposing team on kickoffs and punts.
-Each position within the special teams unit is listed below.
+These include tacking on extra points following a touchdown (worth one point), scoring field goals (worth three points), and kicking the ball to the opposing team on kickoffs and punts.
+Each position within the special teams unit is listed below:

 The three main defensive groupings are: